HarryLovesCode/Vulkan-API-Book/chap07/chap07.md

 ## `vkCmdPipelineBarrier`

 Before we can finish our `setImageLayout` method, we need to call `vkCmdPipelineBarrier`.
 This will record the command and insert our execution dependencies and memory dependencies between two sets of commands.

-You can find the documentation [here](https://www.khronos.org/registry/vulkan/specs/1.0/xhtml/vkspec.html#vkCmdPipelineBarrier).
-The definition looks like:
+**Definition of `vkCmdPipelineBarrier`**:

 ```cpp
 void vkCmdPipelineBarrier(